 To their delight, the structures appeared to be an intricate protective playpen for spider babies.

-"We think they can build multiple structures, as we saw clusters of them in certain areas that we suspect were from the same female," Torres told iScienceTimes.
+"We think they can build multiple structures, as we saw clusters of them in certain areas that we suspect were from the same female," Torres told (now defunct) iScienceTimes.
 "We also don't know why it is made.
 Such an elaborate structure for a single egg comes with a high investment from the adult, it must have evolved for an adaptive purpose."

 Earlier this week in Ecuador, Torres and fellow entomologist Aaron Pomerantz recorded the first live birth of what has been nicknamed the "Silkhenge spider."
 As you can hear in the video below, it was a very exciting moment for the pair.